u3557110/HR-system/README.md

 10    00000013        Zany       Ho       M Supervisor    40000    FT   Normal  9405-6602     03-04-1958   61
 ```
 ### Sort Record
 - Records can be sorted depends on which attribute the user selects.
+- In this example, records are sorted in Surname.
 ```
 Select attributes to sort: